 Image by: Vinod Malwatta

 In Sri Lanka, the rusty-spotted cat is protected in the Fauna and Flora Protection (Amendment) Act, No. 22 of 2009, under Schedule ll, which lists the species as a strictly protected mammal.

-The species is fully protected in most of its range, and hunting and trade of the animal banned in India and Sri Lanka.
-Though there is no recent data on domestic trade, but there was a high percentage of it in Sri Lanka during the late 1990’s.
+The species is fully protected in most of its range and hunting and trade of the animal is banned in India and Sri Lanka.
+Though there is no recent data on domestic trade there was a high percentage of it in Sri Lanka during the late 1990’s.